Anthony96922/mpxgen/README.md

 ```
 ./mpxgen
 ```
-This produce an RDS subcarrier but there will be no audio.
+This will produce only an RDS subcarrier with no audio.
 If you have an FM transmitter plugged in to the sound card, tune an RDS-enabled radio to your transmitter's frequency.
 You should see "mpxgen" appear on the display.

 To test audio output, you can use the provided stereo_44100.wav file.
 ```